 Successfully implemented innovative customer service protocols, increasing customer retention by 52% over a 6 month period.

-Accomplishments As Tent Poles
+Think of Accomplishments As Tent Poles

 Imagine that your resume is a big circus tent.
 Your work experience is largely made up of canvas, the everyday material that takes up a lot of space.
 While it dominates the space on the resume, it cannot stand on its own.
 The canvas relies on tent poles (your accomplishments) to elevate it and make it into the big, impressive, tent towering overhead.
 Accomplishments are the tent poles of your job descriptions on your resume.
 They elevate your work from mundane to extraordinary and make you stand out from the crowd.
 They serve as punctuated examples of your success and form the basis for telling stories about your work during interviews.
 You don’t have to be all accomplishments, but you need at least a handful to keep the canvas aloft.

-Own Your Success
+Don’t Be Afraid to Own Your Success

 Owning success isn’t natural for everyone.
 There are many reasons why you may feel uncomfortable owning, and speaking clearly and confidently about your accomplishments.
 Whether you are coming from a culture that places a high value on humility, you’re shy, insecure, or inexperienced in the workplace, you must remember that you earned the right to speak about your success.
 It’s not boastful or a sign that you lack humility.
 Claim your accomplishments and use them to your advantage.
 No matter how big or small the impact, accomplishments are going to set you apart.
 Here’s a 3-step formula for talking up your accomplishments in an interview.